 - Your co-workers whisper “that’s the blog guy/gal” as you pass them in the halls.
 (1 point possible)

-- You are able to make an intelligent argument of the merits of the All-In-One SEO pack vs. the Platinum SEO pack for WordPress.
+- You are able to make an intelligent argument of the merits of the Yoast SEO plugin, All-In-One SEO pack vs. the Platinum SEO pack for WordPress.
 (1 point possible)

-- Your priest, pastor, or minister asked you to set up a blog because they heard you were “the guy/gal”.
+- Your priest, pastor, or minister asked you to set up a blog for their church or ministry because they heard you were “the guy/gal”.
 (1 point possible)

 - Your boss ducks into a conference room when they see you coming so they don’t have to hear you preach to them why the company needs a blog.
 Bonus points if the conference room was being used for a meeting when they ducked in.
 (2 point possible)